fraulueneburg/fab-five-game/readme.md

 - open `index.html`
 - or, you know, just visit [the game demo](https://fraulueneburg.github.io/fab-five-game/) and start the gaming fun right away 🚀

+For testing on your local network, you can also `npm install http-server` and then start it with `http-server -p 8000 -a 0.0.0.0`

 ## 2. Customization

 ### Item Colours